-- Once the meat and onions are cooked through, add the entire portion of taco seasoning to the skillet and stir to combine; cook until fragrant, 1 minute.
+Once the meat and onions are cooked through, add the entire portion of taco seasoning to the skillet and stir to combine; cook until fragrant, 1 minute.
 Then add the tomato paste and beef broth and mix well.
-Increase the heat to medium-high and bring the liquid to a boil; reduce heat to medium and simmer until all the liquid is absorbed and the sauce is thickened, 7-8 minutes.
+Increase the heat to medium-high and bring the liquid to a boil; reduce heat to medium and simmer until all the liquid is absorbed and the sauce is thickened, about 5 minutes.

 - While the filling is simmering, shred the cheese and lettuce and slice up the limes.